-b.
-Qualifications:

-- (1) An employee who is a former substance abuser who has been "clean" and/or sober for at least one year and who continues to participate in a 12-step program, or - (2) An employee who is related to an addict or alcoholic and who has participated in a self-help group for co-dependency. - (3) Who is willing to make a minimum of a two-year commitment as a peer assistant, and - (4) Who agrees to participate in prescribed training. - (5) An employee who does not meet the criteria of 1 or 2 but who is willing to be trained and to commit for 2 years will also be considered, in the event there are not enough candidates that meet criteria 1 or 2. - (6) An individual must be able to maintain confidentiality.
+- b.
+Qualifications: - (1) An employee who is a former substance abuser who has been "clean" and/or sober for at least one year and who continues to participate in a 12-step program, or - (2) An employee who is related to an addict or alcoholic and who has participated in a self-help group for co-dependency. - (3) Who is willing to make a minimum of a two-year commitment as a peer assistant, and - (4) Who agrees to participate in prescribed training. - (5) An employee who does not meet the criteria of 1 or 2 but who is willing to be trained and to commit for 2 years will also be considered, in the event there are not enough candidates that meet criteria 1 or 2. - (6) An individual must be able to maintain confidentiality. - c.
+Duties: - (1) Be available to employees who appear to need or request assistance, to deal with chemical dependency. - (2) Maintain strict confidentiality. - (3) Identify the nature of the problem. - (4) Discuss confidentiality of program with employees. - (5) Receive clinical direction and training from the SAP and other CADAC Clinical Supervisors. - (6) Discuss the options of available resources. - (7) Refer the employee to the EAP. - (8) Report to the Peer Assistance Coordinator as required.

-c.
-Duties:

-- (1) Be available to employees who appear to need or request assistance, to deal with chemical dependency. - (2) Maintain strict confidentiality. - (3) Identify the nature of the problem. - (4) Discuss confidentiality of program with employees. - (5) Receive clinical direction and training from the SAP and other CADAC Clinical Supervisors. - (6) Discuss the options of available resources.